decodableco/examples/pyflink-vector-embeddings/README.md

-# Real-time Vector Ingestion with PyFlink on Decodable
+# Real-time Vector Ingestion with PyFlink on Decodable and MongoDB Vector Search

 ## Demo Scenario Overview